LaunchCode-Education-Archived/liftoff-OLD/assignments/project-review/README.md

 currentMenu: assignments
 ---

-During class 5, you'll spend 15-20 minutes with your mentor reviewing your project work to-date.
+During this class, you'll spend 15-20 minutes with your mentor reviewing your project work to-date.
 This will be less of a pair programming exercise, and more of a code review exercise.
 Your mentor will check in with you on things like:

 - What stories have you been working on recently?
 - What code design decisions did you make, and why?
 For example, how did you design your model classes and controllers?